hedera-dev/hedera-dev-course-101/hdc10102LabQueryRpc/README.md

 ## Steps

+### Getting ready

 - In the terminal, start in the **root directory** of this repo
 - `cd hdc10102LabQueryRpc`
 - `code script-hdc10102LabQueryRpc.js`
-- View this code file
+- Open this file and review the code within it

+### RPC via Hashio endpoint

 - Find the comment: `// (1) via Hashio endpoints`
 - You will see the RPC request body being constructed:
     - for the `eth_getBlockByNumber` RPC
     - its first parameter is `latest`, which asks for the most recent block
 - Next, `fetch` is used to make an HTTP `POST` request to the Hashio RPC URL
 - Finally, the response is displayed:
     - full response (data for the entire block)
     - block number (one specific field within the block)

+### RPC via JSON-RPC relay

 - Find the comment: `// (2) via JSON-RPC relay running on localhost`
 - You will see the RPC request body being re-used
 - Next, `fetch` is used to make an HTTP `POST` request to the RPC relay RPC URL
     - Note that this should already be running in the background on your computer or container
 - Finally, the response is displayed as before

+### RPC via 3rd party RPC endpoint

 - Find the comment: `// (3) via 3rd party RPC endpoints`
 - The implementation here is left incomplete
 - **TASK**: You will need to copy and adapt the implementation, from either `(1)` or `(2)` above, and such that it performs the same RPC request and displays its response.
     The only difference is that you must use a different RPC URL, from a 3rd party (`thirdPartyRpcUrl`).